 Thanks to the benefits of cold working, short and ultrashort pulse lasers have found their way into industrial production and applications.

 Laser processing: long pulse vs ultrashort pulse

-Ultrashort pulse processing energy is injected into a small action area very quickly.
+In ultrashort pulse processing, energy is rapidly injected into a small area of action.

-The instantaneous high energy density deposition changes the electron absorption and movement mode, avoids the effects of laser linear absorption, energy transfer and diffusion, and fundamentally changes the interaction mechanism between laser and matter.
+The high energy density deposited in an instant changes the mode of electron absorption and movement, avoiding the effects of laser linear absorption, energy transfer, and diffusion.
+This fundamentally alters the interaction mechanism between the laser and the material.

 Position after long pulse laser processing

 Laser processing encompasses high-power cutting and welding.

 The various laser processing methods, such as drilling, scribing, cutting, texturing, stripping, and isolation, are mainly used in micromachining for the following purposes:

 |Nanosecond (ns)||Picosecond ~ Femtosecond|

 |Micro nano machining|